Soil type: Sandy loam on clay base

 Oak: 30% old French hogsheads

-Due to the cold nights and mild days, we harvested a touch riper than normal, around 13 baume.
+Harvested from our two blocks of D1V7 pinot gris on the Napoleone Vineyard, along with a parcel of fruit from the Old Beenak Road vineyard near Gembrook.
+Due to the perfect ripening conditions, we harvested a touch earlier than normal, around 12 baume.
 Most of the harvest gets a few hours skin contact to build flavour.
 We press hard, as much of the texture and flavour with gris comes late in the press.
 30% of the wine is fermented naturally in oak (old hogsheads).
 The rest is fermented in tank with Alsatian isolate yeast.
 Lees stirred regularly.
 We run a relatively (for white wine) high pH, to widen the palate and enhance texture.
 Bottled early to retain freshness.

 – Tim Shand, Winemaker